Carmel guide

 Pebble Beach Golf Links, planned the smart way

 Pebble Beach is the bucket-list round in Carmel, but the course is only part of the story.
-The best trips pair tee-time strategy, ocean-weather expectations, and enough time to enjoy the Monterey Peninsula instead of sprinting through it.
+The best trips pair tee-time planning, ocean-weather expectations, and enough time to enjoy the Monterey Peninsula instead of sprinting through it.

-Why Pebble Beach still matters
+Why this round still matters

 Course overview and what plays hardest

 Pebble Beach tips out at 7,075 yards with a 75.9 course rating and 148 slope, though most visiting players should choose a more reasonable tee box and enjoy the architecture instead of trying to survive it.
-The routing mixes short-shot drama with a handful of brutally exposed approach shots, especially once the wind comes up along the ocean-facing stretch.

 Hole 7, the postcard par 3